rust-lang/rust/text/0000-simd-infrastructure.md

 [armneon]: http://infocenter.arm.com/help/topic/com.arm.doc.ihi0073a/IHI0073A_arm_neon_intrinsics_ref.pdf
 [x86]: https://software.intel.com/sites/landingpage/IntrinsicsGuide

-All of these would be exposed as (eventually) stable intrinsics with names very similar to those that the vendor suggests (only difference would be some form of manual namespacing, e.g. prefixing with the CPU target), loadable via an `extern` block with an appropriate ABI.
+All of these would be exposed as compiler intrinsics with names very similar to those that the vendor suggests (only difference would be some form of manual namespacing, e.g. prefixing with the CPU target), loadable via an `extern` block with an appropriate ABI.
+This subset of intrinsics would be on the path to stabilisation (that is, one can "import" them with `extern` in stable code), and would not be exported by `std`.

 ```rust
 extern "rust-intrinsic" {